miughetta/dig333-devlog/README.md

 12.12.
 Logging to a USB Flash Drive <br>
 - Log data measured from any of these sensors on a USB Flash Drive<br>

+## Milestone 1

+<br>Proposal:</b> <a href = "https://docs.google.com/presentation/d/1TujVObYuhyTQOjmMqiha4iHu0eQqJFxNu-qXhUJN70U/edit?usp=sharing"> https://docs.google.com/presentation/d/1TujVObYuhyTQOjmMqiha4iHu0eQqJFxNu-qXhUJN70U/edit?usp=sharing </a> <br>

+<br>Progress:</b> For my final project and for my first milestone, I have begun figuring out the hardware.
+I have attached the RHT03 Humidity and Temperature Sensor to the bread board.
+I am working on attaching the BMP085 Barometric Pressure Sensor.
+Questions revolve around if the wiring is correct and how to continue with the programming.

 ## MILESTONE 2

 <b>Overview:</b> For my project, I have spent most of my time working on building the raspberry pi elements.
 I was originally working with a RHT03 Humidity and Temperature Sensor.
 I was wiring it according to this tutorial: https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22/ However, despite extensive trial and error, I was not sucessful.
 I have since pivoted to working with the Grover Temperature and Humidity sensor.
 For these methods, I am following this tutorial: https://wiki.seeedstudio.com/Grove-Temperature_Sensor_V1.2/ Connecting this sensor was a success and I am essentially finished wiring it.
 Thus my construction milestone has been achieved. <br>